10 Best Things To Buy With SNAP at Trader Joe’s

 Trader Joe’s Cheese Party Tray

-Although its name makes it sound like it’s reserved for parties, this item’s layers of colby jack, Swiss, mild cheddar and pepper jack cheeses are perfect for everyday snacking.
-And you don’t have to feel like you’re overspending because TJ’s offers it at an outstanding price.
+Although its name makes it sound like this pound of cheese is reserved for parties, this item’s layers of Colby Jack, Swiss, mild cheddar and pepper jack cheeses are perfect for everyday snacking.
+You don’t have to feel like you’re overspending because TJ’s offers it at an outstanding price.
 If you try to pick up the same size cheese tray at Target, you’ll pay a whopping $4 more.

 Organic Bananas